 Enter on line 18, columns (a)-(d), the amount of your required installment for the due date shown in each column heading.
-For most taxpayers, this is 1/4 of the required annual payment shown on line 9 of Part I. However, it may be to your benefit to figure your required installments by using the annualized income installment method.
-See the Schedule AI instructions beginning on page 4.
+For most taxpayers, this is 1/4 of the required annual payment shown on Part I, line 9.
+However, it may be to your benefit to figure your required installments by using the annualized income installment method.
+See the Schedule AI instructions beginning on page 5.

-Enter the estimated tax payments you made plus any withheld Federal income tax and excess social security and railroad retirement tax, for the 2003 tax year.
+Enter the estimated tax payments you made plus any withheld federal income tax and excess social security and railroad retirement tax, for the 2004 tax year.
 If you are a household employer and made advance EIC payments, include those payments as estimated tax payments as of the date you paid the wages to your employees.

-In column (a), enter the tax payments you made by April 15, 2003; in column (b), enter payments you made after April 15 through June 15, 2003; in column (c), enter payments you made after June 15 through September 15, 2003; and in column (d), enter payments you made after September 15, 2003, through January 15, 2004.
+In column (a), enter the tax payments you made by April 15, 2004; in column (b), enter payments you made after April 15 through June 15, 2004; in column (c), enter payments you made after June 15 through September 15, 2004; and in column (d), enter payments you made after September 15, 2004, through January 15, 2005.